ehy/swfput-wp/readme.txt

 == Upgrade Notice ==

 = 1.0.5 =
+* Confirmed working with WP 3.7.

 = 1.0.4 =
-Now has option to specify fallback HTML5 video sources, and/or use
-	the initial (poster) image as display when flash video is not supported.
+* Now has option to specify fallback HTML5 video sources, and/or use the initial (poster) image as display when flash video is not supported.

 = 1.0.3 =
-Internationalized (i18n) string handling should now be usable for
-	anyone interested in making (and contributing) translations;
+* Internationalized (i18n) string handling should now be usable for anyone interested in making (and contributing) translations;
 	distribution includes a .POT file.
 Remaining changes are cleanups which should not have a noticeable effect.

 = 1.0.2 =
-BUG FIX: URLs with non-8-bit characters would be corrupted in form
-	fields, causing not-found errors in the player: changed JS unescape() to decodeURIComponent().
+* BUG FIX: URLs with non-8-bit characters would be corrupted in form fields, causing not-found errors in the player: changed JS unescape() to decodeURIComponent().
 (Feedback on non-UTF-8 charsets would be welcome!)

 = 1.0.1 =
-This revision has one important change: a misfeature that would
-	simulate an initial image (if one was not set) by pausing at a random point within first few seconds of the video, but causing an unsolicited download of the medium in order to do so,
+* This revision has one important change: a misfeature that would simulate an initial image (if one was not set) by pausing at a random point within first few seconds of the video, but causing an unsolicited download of the medium in order to do so,